 What do we now know to be the insurance policy?

-Remember, they knew Christopher Steele was a democratic flawed document.
+Remember, they knew Christopher Steele was a Democratic flawed document.

-It was paid by the Clintons, it was come from a guy who had bias.
+It came from a guy who had bias.

 So I think the insurance policy is a series of informants that are inserted in and around the Trump campaign.